The Ultimate Guide to Gutter Maintenance

 Chapter Four: Why Install Gutter Guards?

 Throughout this guide, we’ve already mentioned the importance of gutter guards a few times.
-Now it’s time to dive into why gutter guards are so crucial to helping you properly maintain your gutters.
+Now it’s time to dive into why they are so crucial to helping you properly maintain your gutters.

 What Are Gutter Guards?

 Gutter guards are designed to keep debris out of a gutter.
-Gutter guards work best when they are exposed to rain and overall temperatures don’t regularly drop below freezing with the exception of the winter months.
+They work best when exposed to rain and when overall temperatures don’t regularly drop below freezing with the exception of the winter months.

 Because gutter guards are on the exterior parts of your house, you will face the same problem that the rest of your roof must deal with, leaves and other tree debris.